ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ### Custom Resources

 [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) enable you to support AWS Products that lack CF support, operate on non-AWS resources and perform advanced logic is limited.
-A custom resource directly runs a lambda function or creates and SNS message when the resource is created, updated, or deleted.
-This can be specfied like `Custom::MyCustomThingy` or ` AWS::CloudFormation::CustomResource`.
+A custom resource directly runs a lambda function or creates then sends SNS message when the resource is created, updated, or deleted.
+This can be specfied like `Custom::MyCustomThingy` or `AWS::CloudFormation::CustomResource`.

 Here is a quick summary of how to make a [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html):